 *Note: Not all filament is made equally and results will vary based on manufacture, filament type, and local environment variables.

 Generic Watertight Containers: You can use generic watertight storage containers that are available pretty much anywhere at a reasonable price.
-You will want to consider how many rolls of filament you plan on storing in it and what you will be using to control humidity to help choose a size, I’m using a renewable mini dehumidifier that cost me $15.
+You will want to consider how many rolls of filament you plan on storing in it and what you will be using to control humidity to help choose a size, I’m using a renewable mini dehumidifier from Amazon that cost me about $15.

 You may also want to store your open filament rolls in a Ziplock bag (described below) in the container as well.
 This is what I have been doing and it has been working out well for me so far and I only paid $16 for the container.